 For a more traditional approach, talk to neighbors to see if there are opportunities to carpool or find local markets within walking or biking distance.

 You can search on sites like VRBO (Vacation Rentals by Owner) to find a hotel alternative.
 These online sites have developed a systematic way for you to rent private homes.
 Once you check it out, you may even decide to rent your own home out this way from time to time.

 Or, if you're feeling rather adventurous, check out CouchSurfing for an interesting travel option, or Airbnb to rent or room for a weekend—or host a guest of your own to earn some extra cash.

 If you need assistance, don't be too proud to ask.
 Community resources are there for a reason.
 If you are part of the community, ask for the help you need.

-For example, benefit programs, such as the ones you can find on Nutrition.gov, allow you to get quality food for lower prices.
-You may also want to call your local Area Agency on Aging to find out what non-profits in your area might offer assistance.
+Benefit programs, such as the ones you can find on Nutrition.gov, allow you to get quality food for lower prices.
+You may also want to call your local Area Agency on Aging to find out what nonprofits in your area might offer assistance.

-You can also try Meals on Wheels, or simply search online by your city such as typing into an online search engine "city of XXXX senior services" to see what comes up.
+You can also try Meals on Wheels, or simply search your city online, such as typing into a search engine "city of XXXX senior services" to see what comes up.

 Not all dollars you spend are equal.
 Some dollars you spend may provide a good return on investment.
 Examples?
 A gym membership and healthy cooking lessons may be the best investment you’ll ever make.

-Staying healthy can help lower your medical expenses—in some cases, it can even eliminate the need to use ongoing prescriptions (always subject to your doctor's direction of course!)
+Staying healthy can help lower your medical expenses—in some cases, it can even eliminate the need to use ongoing prescriptions.
+Of course, this is always subject to your doctor's direction.